Modertool999/cli-subcommand-representation/README.md

 python3 extract.py -t git -s push

 ```
-Note: subcommands of sucommands are displayed as '...' if they exist to avoid extenisve recursion
+Note: subcommands of subcommands are displayed as '...' if they exist to avoid extenisve recursion